DewGew/Domoticz-Google-Assistant/README.md

   - Change Authorization URL to https://[YOUR REVERSE PROXY URL]/oauth (replace with your actual URL).
   - Change Token URL to https://[YOUR REVERSE PROXY URL]/token (replace with your actual URL).
   In the Configure your client section:
-  - Do NOT check Google to transmit clientID and secret via HTTP basic auth header.
+  - Do NOT check 'Google to transmit clientID and secret via HTTP basic auth header'.
-  - Click ‘Save’ at the top right corner, then click ‘Test’ to generate a new draft version of the Test App.
+  - Click 'Save' at the top right corner, then click 'Test' to generate a new draft version of the Test App.

 ## Starting Domoticz-Google-Assistant server:
 ```